mattvenn/raspi-workshop/twitter/README.md

 # Twitter

 This demo posts the current time and raspberry pi hostname to twitter.
-The account page is: https://twitter.com/piworkshop It uses a library called tweepy.
+The account page is: https://twitter.com/piworkshop It uses a library called Twython.

 # Problems

 * you can't post duplicate status messages, so including the time is a good way round this
+* if you get an error with the default example, there is probably a network restriction like a firewall.

 # Creating your own account